 So you’re thinking about working with a real estate agent, but you’ve never done so before, or it has been a really long time since you last dealt with the whole buying and selling process… what are some things to ask a potential real estate agent?

 First, it’s good to do some online research and “interview” potential agents you might like to work with… asking them key questions like, “How long have you been working in real estate?”
 It’s nice to work with someone seasoned, with several years under their belt, compared to newbies.

 Next, you might want to ask, “What’s your average number of clients?”
 You can then figure out if he or she will have time to devote to your needs, or if you’d end up feeling like just another number on a long list.
 If you’d be the agent’s only client, that might be a red flag because you’d think, “What is it about them that I’m the only one they’re working with– shouldn’t they have at least a handful of clients right now?”
 If they’re good, then yes– they should have a couple clients at any given time.

 Also, you’ll want to ask, “What area(s) do you generally cover?”
-For example, Donna Littlefield generally covers Wheatfield, Pendleton, and Amherst, New York, so if you’re looking for a place in Western New York, she can help you find the ideal property for your needs.
+For example, Donna Littlefield generally covers Wheatfield, Pendleton, Amherst, Clarence, North Tonawanda, and Tonawanda, New York.
+Donna is your ideal agent covering both Erie County and Niagara County.
+If you’re looking for a place in Western New York, she can help you find the perfect property for your needs.